matthewskelton/byow/README.md

     1. Basic styles
     1. Hyperlinks
 1. The basics of WordPress - using a website builder
-    1. Register
+    1. Register for a WordPress website
-    1. Themes
+    1. Choose a Theme
-    1. About / Contact
+    1. Create About / Contact pages
-    1. Add a blog post
+    1. Look at the editor HTML
-    1. View Source
+    1. View Source of the whole page
-    1. Source view in editor
+    1. Exploring WordPress

 Background